hotosm/fmtm/docs/about/faq.md

 - ODK Collect is an excellent mobile application.
-- We need a slightly modified functionality of the app, so have created a custom version for you to use with FMTM.
+- We need a slightly modified functionality of the app, so have created a custom version for you to use with FieldTM.
 - We maintain a good relationship with the ODK developers and would like to get this functionality into the map app (meaning no custom app is required).
 - However, this will take time!